 Here’s a quick comparison from the Hiya website:

-I think a better comparison is between Hiya and similar brands like First Day and Ritual.
+I think a better comparison is between Hiya and similar brands like First Day.

-We’ve tried First Day and really liked it!
+We’ve tried First Day.
 It’s a gummy texture, but it’s not super chewy.
 Once you bite into it, it immediately starts breaking down, unlike other toddler gummies in this space.
 I personally don’t have any concerns about choking with the First Day gummy texture.

 Here’s a quick chart comparison:

-Also, I didn’t add this to the comparison chart, but Hiya is a glass bottle, whereas the other two brands are not.
+Also, I didn’t add this to the comparison chart, but Hiya is a glass bottle, whereas First Day’s is not.
 I do prefer the First Day bottle as I know it won’t shatter if I drop it.
 I’ve never dropped the Hiya bottle, but that is something to consider.

 Update: We have indeed dropped the Hiya vitamin bottle several times now, and somehow, it hasn’t cracked, shattered, or broken.
 That was a big concern of mine, but it hasn’t been an issue.
 What IS an issue is both of my toddlers can unscrew the lid.
 Thankfully, Hiya didn’t put any vitamins or minerals that can cause problems if overconsumed (like iron), but please store this on a shelf that your toddler can’t reach.